mcelhennyi/PocketTanks/README.md

 # PocketTanks
-Here I recreate the classic game Pocket Tanks, with plans to add a Q-Learning agent to the game!
+Here I recreate the classic game Pocket Tanks setup with a 'Dumb' AI that shoots randomly then walks in toward the target, and a Q-Learning based AI that will learn how to play the game!